Skip to content

 Here's how to get started with EOD trading with us:

-- Create an account or practise on a demo account
+3. Create a CFD account with us or practise on a demo account

-- An end-of-day (EOD) order involves taking a position on an asset that will close by the end of the trading day
+• An end-of-day (EOD) order involves taking a position on a market that will close by the end of the trading day

-- EOD trading may result in missing out on big swings in prices based on news that affects an asset's price
+• EOD trading may result in missing out on price movements based on news that affects an asset's price

 IGA, may distribute information/research produced by its respective foreign affiliates within the IG Group of companies pursuant to an arrangement under Regulation 32C of the Financial Advisers Regulations.
 Where the research is distributed in Singapore to a person who is not an Accredited Investor, Expert Investor or an Institutional Investor, IGA accepts legal responsibility for the contents of the report to such persons only to the extent required by law.
 Singapore recipients should contact IGA at 6390 5118 for matters arising from, or in connection with the information distributed.